ccoffing/wfxs/README.md

 My wife cross-stitches, but in our house we try to avoid un-free operating systems such as Windows due to security and privacy concerns.

-Closed-source cross stitch programs exist, but they are only available on Windows.
+Closed-source cross-stitch programs exist, but they are only available on Windows.
 These are not viable options for us.
 Hence WFXS.

 My goal is to have WFXS available on any platform with a C++ compiler.
 Help